Coalville: Media

-Launched on 14 November 2009, Hermitage FM is the community broadcaster for North West Leicestershire.
-It has a community coffee lounge based in its premises in Memorial Square, open to members of the public daily.
+Launched on 14 November 2009, Hermitage FM was the community broadcaster for North West Leicestershire.
+It had a community coffee lounge based in its premises in Memorial Square.
+It was announced in early 2024 that both the radio station and coffee lounge will close.

+In November 2024 a new community radio station launched called Coalville Public Radio.

 Sport

 Coalville Town Football Club – known as 'The Ravens' currently play in the Southern League Premier Division Central.
 In 2010–11, Coalville reached the FA Vase final becoming the first Leicestershire team to achieve a place in the final.
 Coalville have reached the 1st round of the FA Cup on two occasions in 2004 and 2022.

 The Coalville Rugby Football Club was founded in 1902 and has a modern clubhouse off Hall Lane, Whitwick, replacing one that had previously stood on Broom Leys Road.

 The District Council's Hermitage Leisure Centre off Silver Street, Whitwick, was officially opened on 30 April 1981 by Olympic athlete Sebastian Coe.
 Facilities included four squash courts, a multi-purpose room with weight training equipment and a bar.
 Sebastian Coe returned in 1987 to open a further phase, incorporating a multi-purpose sports hall and health suite.
 External facilities included a floodlit all-weather play area, fishing lake and sports pitches.

 In February 2022, the council announced the opening of a £22.5 million flagship leisure development, the Whitwick and Coalville Leisure Centre, based around an eight-lane, 25-metre competition swimming pool.
 The old Hermitage Leisure Centre building and surrounding playing fields are to close, with the future usage undecided.

 A fishing lake occupied the site of a former clay quarry which filled with water after disuse for some years following the demise of the adjacent brick-making works, all trace of which has now disappeared following the development of the Hermitage sports complex.

 The Coalville Greyhound Stadium existed on Belvoir Road from 1927 until 1990.
 The greyhound racing was independent (not affiliated to the sports governing body the National Greyhound Racing Club) but it was a popular venue within the flapping (nickname for independent tracks) fraternity despite being unaffiliated.
 Afghan hound races also took place here.

 Leicestershire County Cricket Club have played first-class cricket at three venues in Coalville: the Fox and Goose Ground, the Town Ground and Snibston Colliery Ground.